 To duplicate a page or post in WordPress, go to the post or page list.
 Hover over the post row.
 You will then view the duplicate links that could enable you to copy the page or post.
 The links displayed provide the following functionalities:

 Clone link: Makes a copy of that specific post or page that appears as a draft.

 New Draft link: This copies that post or page as a new draft in the editor, allowing you to start working on it immediately.

 Rewrite & Republish: Creates a duplicate post on which you can make changes.
 These changes will not affect the original published post.
 At the Republish stage, these changes merge into the original post.
 The plugin will then delete the duplicated post.

-Reasons for duplicating a post
+Reasons for Duplicating a Post

-- To use a previously used format
+To use a previously used format

-- Experiment with content
+Experimenting with content

-The Yoast Duplicate plugin saves a lot of time and energy by making it easy to create copies from existing pages or posts.
+The Yoast Duplicate Post plugin saves time and energy by making it easy to duplicate content in WordPress pages.
 It’s an absolute must for any blogger or business owner who wants to be more efficient with their blog writing process.
-Especially if you publish many times per week as I do!
+Mainly if you publish many times per week as I do!